ircv3/ircv3-specifications/core/sts-3.3.md

 Servers MAY send this key to securely connected clients, but it will be ignored.

+### Handling disconnection

+IRC connections may be long-lived.
+Connections lasting for more than a month are not uncommon.
+When a client has successfully learned the STS policy for a server but it does not reconnect for a long period of time it may think the policy expired, even if in fact the same policy is still advertised by the server.

+The client MUST reschedule the expiration on disconnection.
+The new expiration is calculated from the current policy as last advertised by the server and the current time.

 ## Client implementation considerations

 This section is non-normative.

 For increased user protection and more advanced management of cached STS policies, clients should consider implementing features such as the following:

+### Rescheduling while connected

+The client may choose to periodically reschedule the expiration of the policy while connected as well, to protect against sudden power outages, for example.

+An appropriate period for rescheduling expiration while connected might depend on the length of the policy expiration.
+For instance, longer expiry times might warrant less frequent rescheduling.

 ### No immediate user recourse